-- A. Purchase additional cleaning and disease prevention supplies. - B. Provide tissues, disinfectant wipes and hand sanitizer to staff and in public areas. - C. Offer staff gloves, to be used if desired.
-As appropriate, recommend use by staff who handle many materials. - D. Perform additional routine cleaning, as needed, of all frequently touched surfaces in the library, such as workstations, countertops, and doorknobs. - E. Provide staff with additional disinfectant wipes for quick disinfection. - F. Staff should contact Facilities if an area needs to be thoroughly cleaned.
+- a.
+Purchase additional cleaning and disease prevention supplies - b.
+Provide tissues and hand sanitizer to staff and in public areas - c.
+Offer staff masks and gloves, to be used if desired.
+As appropriate, recommend use by staff who handle many materials. - d.
+Perform additional routine cleaning, as needed, of all frequently touched surfaces in the Library, such as workstations, countertops, and door knobs - e.
+Provide staff with disinfectant wipes for quick disinfection - f.
+Staff should contact Facilities if an area needs to be thoroughly cleaned; Facilities staff have access to medical-grade disinfectant.